 As noted in the dependencies section, integrations are a factor when implementing new tools.
 Goat uses several Slack integrations, as well as some Google integrations.
 Unless we want to change an entire workflow, we just don’t have the option to use a tool that won’t merge seamlessly.
 Of course, superstar developers Tim Lu or Carmen Shing could custom-build an API or find some other solution, but there’s probably no reason.
 Easy integrations are usually an out-of-the-box feature for most apps, though you may need a certain pricing tier or plan level to get access.

 Factoring For The Long-Term

 Here are some handy tips for planning ahead.

 - Consider your growth trajectory.
 A small team now could become a huge team later.
 Ask yourself if your business is in a growth stage and needs to account for far more users in the future, or if it will stay relatively the same size.

 - Ask providers about grandfather rates or other ways of locking in pricing as you grow.
 Finding out that a tool you depend on is going to jump in pricing without notice can do genuine damage to your margins and bottom line.

 - Ask yourself what features you may need in the future.
 Instead of focusing on what the lowest tier of pricing offers, look at the others for insights into how your organization may want to upgrade a plan as you grow or adapt to other elements of your tech stack.

 - Phone a friend or ask others in your industry what they’re doing.
 I find that people are generally helpful.
 This could be because I’m usually asking other Canadians, so your mileage may vary.

 There you have it.
 Having read this article, you should now be at least a little more confident in moving ahead with improving your tools, processes, and apps to avoid (what we broadly call) tech debt.

 Questions?
 Comments?
-Need an agency partner that knows their way around complex digital product and website updates?
+Need an agency partner that knows their way around a complex digital product and website update?
 We’re happy to talk.
 Just reach out.